Skip to main content

 Andrew Zimmerman and David Chang cooking on stage at the 2024 NACS Show

-LAS VEGAS — If three days walking through the expo floor at the 2024 NACS Show didn't leave you feeling a little peckish, Chefs Andrew Zimmern and David Chang seemed determined to reignite a love of food in their general session audience on the last day of the 2024 NACS Show.
+LAS VEGAS — If three days walking the expo floor at the 2024 NACS Show didn't leave attendees feeling a little peckish, chefs Andrew Zimmern and David Chang seemed determined to reignite a love of food in their audience at the show's closing session.

 "We need to lose this box we've put ourselves in where we say, oh, that's an elevated dish or that's restaurant quality," Zimmern said.
 "I don't care about the labels anymore.
 Food is food."

-Both Zimmern and Chang talked about their journeys to become professional chefs.
-Zimmern started young, calling his godmother's restaurant when he was 14, asking for a summer job.
-Though his initial work shucking clams and peeling vegetables wasn't exactly glamorous, he was able to learn from more experienced cooks and took on greater responsibilities through subsequent summers.
+Both Zimmern and Chang talked about their journeys to becoming professional chefs.
+Zimmern started young, asking for a summer job at his godmother's restaurant when he was 14.
+Though his initial work shucking clams and peeling vegetables wasn't exactly glamorous, he was able to learn from more experienced cooks there and took on greater responsibilities through subsequent summers.

 For Chang, his route was a bit more circuitous.

-The chefs additionally found c-stores have plenty of room to further grow.
-While the U.S.-convenience channel has made strides to compete with quick-service restaurants with its foodservice offerings, they can start to expand their palates, taking cues from their Asian counterparts and embracing both new flavors and quality dishes.
+The chefs observed that c-stores have plenty of room to further grow.
+While the U.S. convenience channel has made strides to compete with quick-service restaurants with its foodservice offerings, c-stores can start to expand their palates, taking cues from their Asian counterparts and embracing both new flavors and quality dishes.

 Advertisement - article continues below